TheDevRatt/Manifold/README.md

 # Manifold

-A C# Steamworks SDK library for Godot 4 that talks directly to Steam — no GodotSteam, no Steamworks.NET in the middle.
+A C# Steamworks SDK library for Godot 4 that talks directly to Steam with no man in the middle!

 ```csharp
 var peer = new SteamMultiplayerPeer();